jupyter/enhancement-proposals/62-cell-id/cell-id.md

 8. If a cell is cut out of a notebook and pasted into another, should the cell ID be retained?
    - This will depend on the application for now, as this JEP only focuses on Cell ID within an individual notebook.
 Different applications might handle pasting cells across notebooks differently.
 9. What are the details when splitting cells?
-   - One cell (preferably the one with the top half of the code) keeps the id, the other gets a new id.
-This could be adjusted if folks want a different behavior without being a huge problem so long as we're consistent.
+   - The JEP doesn't explicitly constraint how this action should occur, but we suggest one cell (preferably the one with the top half of the code) keeps the id, the other gets a new id.
+Each application can choose how to behave here so long as the cell ids are unique and follow the schema.

 ## Pros and Cons